 It was shortly after his death that Peter discovered the diaries, found the recipes for traditional paints and decided to produce improved versions.

 Porter’s Paints now has nine stores in Sydney, Melbourne and Brisbane and our paint and wallpaper is sold in over 100 speciality paint and decorating stores across Australia.

 We also proudly export our products to distributors in New Zealand, Asia, USA and the United Kingdom.

 Everything we do is designed to minimise our impact on the environment, from low VOC paints to ethical sourcing of our timber flooring:

 - The Volatile Organic Compounds (VOCs) that are found in paint solvents contribute to atmospheric pollution and the degradation of the ozone layer.
-All our paints are formulated and manufactured with user health and the environment in mind, and we have a range of paint options that are classified by APAS (Australian Paint Approval Scheme) as Low VOC.
-We also have a number of paint finishes that are Zero VOC (Interno, Lime Wash, Milk Paint and Boncote).
+All our paints are formulated and manufactured with user health and the environment in mind, and we have a range of paint options that are classified by APAS (Australian Paint Approval Scheme) as Very Low VOC (<5g/L) and Low VOC (5-49g/L).
+We also have a very traditional paint finish that is Zero VOC (Milk Paint).